 Agents Work For Brokers

-Real estate agents are prohibited from being paid a commission directly by the consumer.
-All real estate commissions are first paid to the listing agent's broker, and then the listing agent's broker pays the buyer's brokerage.
-That's because a real estate license must be placed under a real estate broker's license.
-Real estate agents are independent contractors, for the most part, who operate under a broker's license.
+Real estate agents are prohibited from being paid commissions directly by consumers.
+All real estate commissions are therefore first paid to the seller's agent's broker—more commonly referred to as the listing agent—then the listing agent's broker pays the buyer's agent's brokerage.
+An agent's real estate license must be placed under a real estate broker's license.
+Real estate agents are independent contractors for the most part who operate under their brokers' licenses.

-A few real estate agents are paid a salary by their broker, and work as employees of that broker, but that type of business arrangement is uncommon.
-Most agents work on commission.
+A few real estate agents are paid salaries by their brokers and they work as employees, but this is uncommon.
+Most agents work on a commission basis.

 Real estate commissions are paid like this:

 A buyer broker contract is an agreement between the buyer and the buyer's agent.
-There are 3 basic types of buyer broker agreements.
-The most popular is exclusive.
-An exclusive buyer broker agreement binds that buyer's agent to you and you to that buyer's agent.
-You cannot buy a property without owing a commission to that agent, even if the agent did not write your offer.
+There are three basic types of buyer broker agreements.
+The most popular is an exclusive agreement which binds that agent to you and you to that agent.
+You can't buy a property without owing a commission to that agent, even if the agent doesn't end up writing your offer.

 Agents who want to ensure that they have a legal and binding agreement that allows them to represent a buyer exclusively, and be paid for their efforts, will ask a buyer to sign an exclusive buyer broker agreement.

 The commission is pre-determined by the seller and stated in the listing agreement.
 The terms and amounts are typically stated in MLS listings as well.